-The VA's Disability Rule"...(for purposes of a pension and 100% compensation)...HIV-related Illness...(is)...AIDS with recurrent opportunistic infection or with secondary diseases afflicting multiple body systems; HIV-related illness with debility and progressive weight loss, without remission, or few or brief remissions.
+"...(for purposes of a pension and 100% compensation)...HIV-related Illness...(is)...AIDS with recurrent opportunistic infection or with secondary diseases afflicting multiple body systems; HIV-related illness with debility and progressive weight loss, without remission, or few or brief remissions.

 But in 1997, more than 60 years later, Blondell's torchy lament still rings true: most veterans aren't aware of benefits available to them -- especially disabled veterans like people with AIDS.
 Veterans (and the benefits due them) remain "forgotten."
 In an effort to remember them, here's a brief survey of income and health coverage programs for veterans of active duty with general or honorable discharges.